jakebailey/talk-ts-congress-2023/slides.md

 Any solution not only needs to handle the size of the code, but also make it as easy as possible to apply to main even when it changes.

+These are contributing factors in why it took so long to do this, along with loads of other little problems discovered along the way.
+CommonJS and the import/export syntax it works with has been around since the launch of TypeScript in 2012; ESM itself was added in 2015.
+First actual filed issue for "migrate" is 2019 with an actual effort that stalled.

+It took me like 8-9 months of dedicated work to get it to the finish line.
 -->

 ---